 In the spring term, all pupils in Reception talk to their teachers about what they would like to be when they are older.

-In KS1, Curriculum Passports drive the curriculum.
-Pupils build upon their experiences in EYFS and explore the Trust as a workplace.
+In KS1, pupils build upon their experiences in EYFS and explore the Trust as a workplace.

 Pupils begin to engage in real life experiences (For example, working with BMW through the Primary Engineer Award) and online careers/skills challenges.